Faculty - Clinical Mental Health Counseling - College of Humanities and Social Sciences

 As a full-time Faculty member, you’ll provide program instruction incorporating innovative teaching methodologies, cutting-edge technologies and other industry trends reflecting advancements in your discipline.
 If you are highly motivated and passionate about teaching exceptional quality instruction in modern facilities with smaller class sizes, we’d like to hear from you.

-Please Note: This position is preferred a 12-month faculty position, however would consider a 10-month faculty position, based on our Main Campus in Phoenix, AZ, with an anticipated start date of August 2019.
+Please Note: This position is preferred a 12-month faculty position, however would consider a 10-month faculty position, based on our Main Campus in Phoenix, AZ, with an immediate start date.

 Responsibilities include equipping students with the required skill set, facilitating classroom discussions, assessing student performance and preparing students to be successful leaders in their chosen profession.
 Other main responsibilities include the following: